dgreenheck/remote-camera-client-ios/README.md

 **NOTE: Please use this software at your own risk.
 This project is designed to be an example of a home security system and does not have the appropriate security protocols in place.
 By opening your web server up to the public, you are putting yourself at risk for a hacker to access videos of your home.**

 ## Introduction
-This repository contains code to setup a Raspberry Pi as a home security camera.
-I've also provided code for an iOS app which connects to a Node.js server setup on the Raspberry Pi to a) stream real-time video from security camera and b) view old recordings.
+This repository contains code to setup a Raspberry Pi as a home security camera using the on-board camera (sold separately).

+## What You Need

+* Raspberry Pi (any model)
+* Raspberry Pi Add-On Camera
+* 5V 2A power supply

 ## Raspberry Pi Setup
 The Raspberry Pi serves several functions